photo-1421435371524-d26441ec7dda.jpg

 Born and raised in Seattle, I am a proud Pacific Northwesterner and lover of the outdoors.
 In fourth grade, my family and I lived on a farm in a small town in Tuscany.
 My brother and I attended the local public school, where we learned to speak Italian.
 Ever since living in Italy—and the epiphany that chicken nuggets came from actual chickens like the ones on our farm—I have been fascinated by food and custom.
 A decade later, I studied for a semester at Università di Bologna.
 I took a course there on the cultural history of nutrition, and it taught me everything from medieval feast decorum to the evolution of the fork.

 As an undergrad at Stanford, I studied history and math, competed on the triathlon team, and managed a student dining hall.
-I spent the next few years after school writing and researching stories for Sunset magazine.
+I spent the next few years after college writing and researching stories for Sunset magazine.
 Along with working on The Sunset Cookbook and The One-Block Feast book, I accepted the grueling task of adventuring around the American West to write about food.

 In 2014, I completed my Master of Public Health in Health and Social Behavior at UC Berkeley, where I studied food systems, food innovation, and food writing under Michael Pollan.
 I was also a Fellow at the UC Berkeley Center for Health Leadership.
 Two years later, I was named one of the UC Global Food Initiative's 30 Under 30.